Toxikuu/to/README.md

         dependencies.
 Not sure how I plan to work around this ngl.
 - [x] Add post-build QA checks
      - [ ] Make them less shit
+        - [ ] Make them modular
+        - [ ] Add a check for static libraries, and libtool archives
+        - [ ] Add a check for missing pc files, bin, lib, etc.
+        - [ ] Add e.g. 'qa=(!static)' support to the pkg parser
+            - [ ] Allow qa checks to be toggled on or off
 - [x] Add `--debug` for `to view`, and change the default behavior to give something human readable.
 - [x] Add `to alias`